DGP-LVM: Derivative Gaussian process latent variable models: Simulation study

-where the expectation is taken over the posterior (approximated via samples). $\mathbb{E}(x_{post} - x_{true})^2$ can be decomposed into $\text{Var}(x_{post})$ and $\text{Bias}(x_{post}, x_{true})^2$, thus measuring Bias-variance trade-off.
-We compute RMSE from all fitted models shown in Table \ref{tab:model-comp} for each set of output dimensions (5, 10 and 20).
+where the expectations are taken over the posterior (approximated via samples).
+In case of RMSE, $\mathbb{E}(x_{post} - x_{true})^2$ can be decomposed into $\text{Var}(x_{post})$ and $\text{Bias}(x_{post}, x_{true})^2$, thus measuring Bias-variance trade-off.
+We compute RMSE and MAE from all fitted models shown in Table \ref{tab:model-comp} for each set of output dimensions (2,5 and 10).
 We prefer models that provide both low bias indicating posterior mean estimates close to the ground truth as well as lower posterior variance indicating high precision, together resulting in an overall low RMSE.
+Similarly, we prefer low MAE since it shows the amount of absolute bias present while estimating the latent variable.
+Overall, RMSE penalizes the models for estimating outlying posteriors while MAE is more lenient in that sense.